 Despite the hub’s central location, it won’t be accessible for all electric owners.
 Shell’s first French charging station will serve commercial vehicles (taxis, tourist vehicles, etc.).
 Members will need a Shell Recharge card to access the “pumps”.
 Next, the company will set its sights on a second charging station at the Aéroville shopping center at Paris’ Charles de Gaulle Airport.

 While the news seems disappointing for private electric vehicle owners, Shell is already plotting a course for its on-street charging stations.
-The oil company purchased electric charging company Ubitricity in January, 2021, adding its 4,200 charging points throughout France, Germany, and the U.K. to Shell’s network.
+The oil company purchased electric charging company Ubitricity in January, 2021, adding its 4,200 charging points throughout France, , and the to Shell’s network.

 The new commercial mobility hub and on-street charging stations will go a long way towards the brand’s goal of establishing 500,000 charging points by 2025.
 Yes, electric development and adoption have come a long way in recent years but it still has a long way, yet.